tesseractcollective/react-graphql-docs/FlexForm.md

 ## INTRO

-To build mutation in a project using graphql for it's data layer you need to:
+To build mutation in a project using GraphQL for its data layer you need to:
 * Build your UI and components
 * Save their state on the screen
 * Setup a graphql query
-* execute the mutation
+* Execute the mutation
 * Manage errors and success

 FlexForm gives you a composable component that combines multiple libraries together to give you a rapid experience for building UIs connected to a graphql backend.